Services & digital trade

 WTO E-commerce negotiations

-On 26 January 2019, in the margins of the World Economic Forum in Davos, Australia joined 75 other WTO Members, representing over 90 per cent of global trade, in launching negotiations on trade-related aspects of electronic commerce.
-Australia chairs these negotiations with co-convenors, Singapore and Japan.
+On 25 January 2019, in the margins of the World Economic Forum in Davos, Australia joined 75 other WTO Members in launching negotiations on trade-related aspects of electronic commerce [PDF], representing 90 per cent of global trade.
+Australia is chairing the process with co-convenors Japan and Singapore, and all WTO Members are encouraged to participate in the initiative.

-From our stakeholder consultations on e-commerce to date, we know there is interest in facilitating digital trade and electronic transactions (eg paperless trading, single window, transparency, e-signatures), ensuring consumer protection (eg online consumer protection, SPAM, protection of personal information/privacy), and prohibiting restrictions on data flows, including localisation requirements.
-Making the WTO moratorium on customs duties on electronic transmissions permanent is also a key issue of interest.
+From our stakeholder consultations on e-commerce to date, we know there is interest in facilitating digital trade and electronic transactions (such as paperless trading and e-signatures), ensuring consumer protection (including rules to deal with spam and protecting personal information and privacy), and prohibiting restrictions on data flows, including the requirement to store data in a particular location.
+Another priority is making permanent a WTO moratorium on imposing customs duties on electronic transmissions, as this would encourage even more digital trade.

 Please send submissions to email@example.com